 Even so, larger threats still remain.
 Last summer, relentless heat gripped Melbourne, killing thousands of grey-head flying foxes in the park—15 percent of the total colony—in just three days.
 Other colonies fared even worse.
 Dry conditions and extreme temperatures sparked record-breaking bushfires along Australia’s east coast, destroying thousands of acres of forest that will take decades to regenerate, if it does at all.

 While rising global temperatures and habitat loss may be inevitable for the foreseeable future, all is not lost for Australia’s flying foxes.
 This summer (December to February), Yarra Bend Park employees have set up sprinklers to mist the colony and keep the bats cooler in the event of future heat waves.
 And more broadly, understanding and appreciation of bats and the critical ecological roles they play are beginning to grow, thanks in large part to native conservation photographer Douglas Gimesy, who captured this stunning image.
 Gimesy spent three years documenting the Yarra Bend Park colony, and several days in pursuit of a mother and her pup hurtling by.
 His aim: to spark empathy for one of the world’s more poorly understood creatures and remind us how closely we all rely on one another for survival.

 Yarra Bend Park, Kew, Victoria, Australia

 Douglas Gimesy is a conservation and wildlife photojournalist who focuses on Australian issues.
-An Associate Fellow of the International League of Conservation Photographers, his work has been published in National Geographic, Australian Geographic, BBC Wildlife, and Audubon, along with other mainstream newspapers and magazines.
+A Senior Fellow of the International League of Conservation Photographers, his work has been published in National Geographic, Australian Geographic, BBC Wildlife, and Audubon, along with other mainstream newspapers and magazines.